Hamosad1657/HamosadLib/README.md

-## The WPI Java library for the FRC team Hamosad 1657.
+## The Java library for FRC team Hamosad 1657.